 You can resell NFTs or use them to generate new ways to make money.
 This common practice has brought relevant funds to some of the world’s most famous people.
 Musicians and other artists are getting used to operating through NFTs.

 Using NFT fractionalization, a group of people can co-own a tokenized item.
-Theoretically, each NFT owner can split an asset and distribute it to the market.
+Then, each NFT owner can split an asset and distribute it to the market.

 Smaller pieces are more convenient since they allow you to buy NFTs for a smaller price.
-F-NFTs manage, in a word, to bring more liquidity to the market.
+As a result, f-NFTs manage to bring more liquidity to the market.

 How Does Fractionalization Work?